ivvycode/apidocs/contact/add-or-update-company-note.md

-# Add or Update Contact Note
+# Add or Update Company Note

-{% swagger baseUrl="[PlatformAddress]/api/1.0/contact?action=addOrUpdateContactNote" method="post" summary="Add or Update Contact Note" %}
+{% swagger baseUrl="[PlatformAddress]/api/1.0/contact?action=addOrUpdateCompanyNote" method="post" summary="Add or Update Company Note" %}
 {% swagger-description %}
-Add or update contact note details
+Add or update company note details
 {% endswagger-description %}

 {% swagger-parameter name="id" type="integer" in="body" %}
-The contact note's identifier.
+The company note's identifier.
 (Leave empty to add new)
 {% endswagger-parameter %}

-{% swagger-parameter name="contactId" type="integer" in="body" %}
+{% swagger-parameter name="companyId" type="integer" in="body" %}
-The contact in which the note is being added/updated
+The company in which the note is being added/updated
 {% endswagger-parameter %}

 {% swagger-parameter name="noteText" type="string" in="body" %}